1Madgeek/react-flow-builder/README.md

 ## Features

-- **Manual Link Creation**: Quickly establish connections between blocks by manually selecting link points.
+- **Manual Edge Creation**: Quickly establish connections between nodes by manually selecting edge points.
-- **Automatic & Programmatic Linking:** Automate connections based on predefined logic or create links programmatically as your application scales.
+- **Automatic & Programmatic Edge Connection:** Automate connections based on predefined logic or create edges programmatically as your application scales.
 - **Branching**: Easily design complex workflows with branching logic and merges, supporting diverse use cases.
 - **Lightweight and Performant**: Built with simplicity in mind, FlowBuilder is optimized to be lightweight, with